Nkumar-GIT/sfly_code/README.md

 Python program is to read the file having json data and load into PostGreSQL database, also calulates customer LTV values.

 # Libraries used:
-psycopg2 to connect PostGreSQL database json to read the json data, this can be done without using json as well with additional coding
+psycopg2 : To connect PostGreSQL database.
+json : To read the json data, this can be done without using json as well with additional coding.

 # Source code:
 SQL script to create all the required tables in PostGreSQL and create view for customer LTV.